Royce Gracie: Fighting and Entertainment Group

-In September 2004 Pride had a disagreement with Gracie about his participation in the 2005 Pride Middleweight Grand Prix.
+In September 2004 PRIDE had a disagreement with Gracie about his participation in the 2005 PRIDE Middleweight Grand Prix.
 Gracie had issues with the proposed opponents and rules (Grand Prix fights must have a winner and cannot end in a draw).
 He jumped to Fighting and Entertainment Group's K-1 organization.
 Pride sued Gracie for breaching his contract with them.
 The case was settled in December 2005, with Gracie issuing a public apology, blaming his actions on a misinterpretation of the contract by his manager.

 In K-1, Royce Gracie competed on K-1's Dynamite!! series, which featured both kickboxing and MMA matches on their cards.
 On December 31, 2004, Gracie entered the K-1 scene at the K-1 PREMIUM 2004 Dynamite!! event inside the Osaka Dome, facing off against former sumo wrestler and MMA newcomer Akebono Tarō aka.
 Chad Rowan under special MMA rules (Two 10-minute rounds; the match would end as a draw if there was no winner after the two rounds).
 Gracie made quick work of his heavy opponent, forcing Akebono to submit to a shoulder lock at 2:13 of the first round.

 Exactly one year later, on the K-1 PREMIUM 2005 Dynamite!! card of December 31, 2005, Gracie fought Japan's Hideo Tokoro, a 143-pound fighter, in a fight ending in a draw after 20 minutes.
 Gracie's original opponent was scheduled to be the tall Korean fighter Choi Hong-man, another MMA newcomer.

 Return to UFC

 On January 16, 2006, UFC President Dana White announced that Royce Gracie would return to the UFC to fight UFC welterweight champion Matt Hughes on May 27, 2006, at UFC 60.
 This was a non-title bout at a catchweight of 175 lb. under UFC/California State Athletic Commission rules.
-To prepare Gracie cross-trained in Muay Thai and was frequently shown in publicity materials from Fairtex.
+To prepare, Gracie trained in Muay Thai and was frequently shown in publicity materials from Fairtex.

 In round one, Hughes secured a straight armbar that hyper-extended Royce's arm, however Royce refused to tap.
 Hughes eventually won the fight by TKO at 4:39 of the first round.

 Royce said later after the fight with Hughes that he wanted a rematch and that he was not surprised by Hughes's performance: "No, we knew what he was planning to do.
 We worked out his gameplan before the fight, and he did exactly what we expected.
 I over-trained for the fight.
 That was all.
 I started training too much, too hard, for too long.
 He did exactly what we expected."